0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ---

 # What are Virtual Machines?
 At their core, VMs are software emulations of physical computers.
 They encapsulate an entire computing environment within a layer of abstraction that runs atop physical hardware.
 This design allows VMs to offer a sandboxed execution environment for applications, ensuring that software runs independently of the underlying hardware specifics.
-As you can tell, these properties are perfect for distributed systems that aim to decentralize its execution around the globe.
+A great simplification of VMs' features could be: _compile once, run anywhere._ As you can tell, these properties are perfect for distributed systems that aim to decentralize its execution around the globe.

 *But how do they work?* VMs are sophisticated programs that execute bytecode, a form of precompiled, low-level instructions designed for efficient execution by the VM.
 Each instruction consists of an operation code (opcode) and its arguments, guiding how the VM manipulates data and manages operations.